syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Project-Migration.md

 # Upgrading Syncfusion® ASP.NET Core application to latest version

-The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core migration add-in for Visual Studio allows you to migrate an existing Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core application from one version of Essential Studio<sup style="font-size:70%">&reg;</sup> version to another version.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core migration add-in for Visual Studio allows you to migrate an existing Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core application from one Essential Studio<sup style="font-size:70%">&reg;</sup> version to another version.
 This reduces the amount of manual work required when migrating the Syncfusion<sup style="font-size:70%">&reg;</sup> version.

 ## IMPORTANT

 The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential<sup style="font-size:70%">&reg;</sup> JS 2) Web Application Project Migration utility is available from v16.3.0.17.

-> Before use, the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Project Migration, check whether the **ASP.NET Core Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2022 or later by clicking on the Extensions -> Manage Extensions -> Installed.
-If this extension not installed, please install the extension by follow the steps from the [download and installation](https://ej2.syncfusion.com/aspnetcore/documentation/visual-studio-integration/download-and-installation) help topic.
-Also, check whether the corresponding Essential Studio<sup style="font-size:70%">&reg;</sup> version build installed or not.
-If the Essential Studio<sup style="font-size:70%">&reg;</sup> version is not same for both the Extension and build, then the Project Migration will not be shown.
+> Before using the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Project Migration, check whether the **ASP.NET Core Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** is installed or not in Visual Studio Extension Manager by clicking **Extensions > Manage Extensions > Installed** for Visual Studio 2022 or later.
+If this extension is not installed, please install the extension by following the steps from the [download and installation](https://help.syncfusion.com/extension/aspnetcore-essentialjs2-extension/visual-studio/download-and-installation) help topic.
+Also, check whether the corresponding Essential Studio<sup style="font-size:70%">&reg;</sup> version build is installed or not.
+If the Essential Studio<sup style="font-size:70%">&reg;</sup> version is not the same for both the Extension and build, then the Project Migration will not be shown.

 The steps below will assist you to upgrade the Syncfusion<sup style="font-size:70%">&reg;</sup> version in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core application via Visual Studio: